-And if you're looking to get started making your own PowerPoint or SlideShare presentation, why not learn from the best of the best?To help you kick your own presentations up a notch, here are 20 awesome SlideShares to check out.
+And if you're looking to get started making your own PowerPoint or SlideShare presentation, why not learn from the best of the best?

 Click here to download 20 examples of top-notch PowerPoint presentations and get tips for creating one of your own!